Town of Midland Parking Program

-Should you not do anything within 15 days, your ticket will be sent to court.
+Should you not do anything within 15 days; your ticket will be sent to court.
 You will not be notified of a court date.
 The court will assess the ticket and should there be no errors found, you may be found guilty and the court will send you a notice of payment due.
 If your payment is still outstanding after the payment due date, the court will send notice to the Ministry of Transportation and you will not be able to renew any license plates until the amount due is paid.
-Any delay in payment also results in a higher fine from court costs, etc.
+Any delay in payment also results in a higher fine from court costs, administration fees, etc.

-Should you notify the Town of a not guilty plea, you will receive a notice of trial date and you may present your case before the court.
+Should you notify the Town of a not guilty plea, you will receive notice of trial date and you may present your case before the court.

 The municipal parking lots offer three hours of free parking and are located in the following areas: